AdaCore/gnatstudio/docs/users_guide/cross_env.rst

 to load the symbol tables in the current debugger.

-Similarly, if you are running the underlying debugger (gdb) on a remote machine, you can specify the name of this machine by setting the `Tools host` field of the project properties.
+Similarly, if you are running the underlying debugger (gdb) on a remote machine, specify the name of this machine by setting the `Tools host` field of the project properties.